Kinrany/project/docs/roadmap.md

 ### 0.4

-- Add immer.js
-- Make it possible for an event to schedule another event
+1. Make it possible for an event to schedule another event

 ### 0.5